safwanhafeez/Text2Image-Microservicer/README.md

 # Text to Image Generator
-A **Streamlit-based frontend** paired with a **gRPC backend** for generating images using **Realistic Vision** models.
+A **Streamlit-based frontend** paired with a **gRPC backend** for generating images using **Realistic Vision v 5.1 (SDXL Base Model)** models.
 This tool supports text-to-image generation, image-to-image transformations, and freehand drawing-based inputs with stylized output options.

 ---
 ## Setup